-The amendments add a cross-reference to resolve potential confusion for a lessee applying the derecognition requirements and clarify the term "transaction price".

-The amendments remove the inconsistency between paragraphs B73 and B74 of IFRS 10.

-(6) Amendments to IAS 7

-The amendments remove a reference to "cost method" in paragraph 37 of IAS 7.
+- (4) Amendments to IFRS 9 The amendments add a cross-reference to resolve potential confusion for a lessee applying the derecognition requirements and clarify the term "transaction price". - (5) Amendments to IFRS 10 The amendments remove the inconsistency between paragraphs B73 and B74 of IFRS 10. - (6) Amendments to IAS 7The amendments remove a reference to "cost method" in paragraph 37 of IAS 7.

-The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Company's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
-As the Company is still currently determining the potential impact of the new or amended standards and interpretations listed under (3), it is not practicable to estimate their impact on the Company at this point in time.
-The remaining new or amended standards and interpretations have no material impact on the Company.
+The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
+As the Group is still currently determining the potential impact of the new or amended standards and interpretations listed under (3), it is not practicable to estimate their impact on the Group at this point in time.
+The remaining new or amended standards and interpretations have no material impact on the Group.